William IV, Count of Nevers

-William IV, Count of Nevers, (c.
-1130 – Acre, 24 October 1168) Count of Nevers, Auxerre and Tonnerre (1161–1168).
+William IV, (French: Guillaume IV, c.
+1130 – Acre, 24 October 1168) was count of Nevers, Auxerre, and Tonnerre from 1161 until his death.

 Family

 William was a son of William III, Count of Nevers and Ida of Sponheim, and the older brother of his successor Guy, Count of Nevers.
-Their paternal grandparents were William II of Nevers and his wife Adelais.
-Their maternal grandparents were Engelbert, Duke of Carinthia and Uta of Passau.
+In 1164, William married Eleanor of Vermandois.
+Their marriage was childless.